leocampos/time-control/README.md

 Just type "exit", "quit" or "abort" and you'll exit the program closing last task with actual time.

 * * *
+### Tagging the content
+A good way to organize your tasks is to label them with tags, this is done in a very similar manner of twitter hash tags.
+So in order to use a tag, you should mark it with a hash symbol: #work #leisure #other As it can be noticed from the example above, it must be separated by any number of spaces.

+* * *
 ### Setting the start time
 Another possibility is that you forgot to put a task for lunch, this meant you left an open task which took 15 minutes, as a long 1 hour and 15 minutes task.
 How to put an afterwards task in its due place?